Lemick/hibernate-query-asserts/README.md

 # Hibernate SQL query count assertions for Spring

-Hibernate is a powerful ORM, but you need to have control over the executed SQL queries to avoid huge performance problems (N+1 select, silent updates, batch not working, etc...)
+Hibernate is a powerful ORM, but you need to have control over the executed SQL queries to avoid huge performance problems (N+1 selects, silent updates, batch insert not working, etc...)

-You can enable SQL query logging, this is a great help in dev, but this tool helps you to count the executed queries by Hibernate in your integrations test.
+You can enable SQL query logging, this is a great help in dev, but this tool helps you to count the executed queries by Hibernate in your integration tests.

-It consists of just an Hibernate SQL inspector service and a Spring Test Listener that reads it (so no proxy around the Datasource)
+It consists of just an Hibernate SQL inspector service and a Spring Test Listener that enable it (so no proxy around the Datasource)

 ## Example

+You just have to add the @AssertSQLStatementCount annotation to your test and it will verify the SQL statements count at the end of the test:

     @Test
     @Transactional